fadado/jqt/docs/content/engine.md

 updated: "2016-08-17T09:50:11Z"
 ---
 <%include "macros.m">&
-<%include "LINKS.md">&
+<%include "LINKS.MD">&

 ## General operation

 _jqt_ orchestrates several shell utilities to transform [MarkDown][MARKDOWN] text and [YAML][YAML] or [JSON][JSON] data into a final HTML document.
 The transformation is driven by a template, where HTML is mixed with [_jq_][JQ] snippets to implement the transformation logic.
-This diagram shows how document, template and metadata inputs (on the left) are combined by _jqt_ to produce the final HTML output:
+This diagram shows how document, template and data inputs (on the left) are combined by _jqt_ to produce the final HTML output:

-<%include "FLOW.md">
+<%include "FLOW.MD">

 The command `jqt` is a shell script executed by `bash`.
 The external shell commands called by `jqt` are `cat`, `gpp`, `jq`, `mkdir`,